dylan-lom/PassMe/docs/docs/technical.md

  reason, the contract doesn't store any further information than the securely encrypted password itself (see [Password Hasing Process](#2)).
 This is a compromise between security and convinience that I decided was necessary to increase the safety of user data.

+ <h3 id="1.1">1.1 Local Encryption</h3>
+ All encryption/decryption of user data is done on the machine that requests the data &mdash; no hashing in performed in the EVM itself, enforcing "host-proof" security (where the security of a user's information relys on the client's choice of encryption), as well as preventing issues that may arise during insecure communications between the user and blockchain.

+ By default, the master-key, used for the encryption of passwords is derived via the recursive pPBKDF2 key-derivation function](https://en.wikipedia.org/wiki/PBKDF2) further details are described in [section 2](#2)

 <h2 id="2">2 Password Hashing Process</h2>